wp-plugins/freshdesk-support/readme.txt

 4. This shows the comment link in the ticket description.

 == Changelog ==
+= 1.6 =
+  Fix the SSO login redirect to Freshdesk and on wordpress logout, logout of Freshdesk as well.
 = 1.5 =
   Includes fix for SSO and Vanity URL redirect.
 = 1.4 =